elhamnosani/first-project/README.md

 # first-project
-The first project that is coded by me whit the help of my master.
+My first project, which I coded with the help of my master.